Can Joby Aviation Inc. (JOBY) Remain Competitive?

 JOBY’s Market Performance

-JOBY stocks went down by -0.63% for the week, with a monthly drop of -2.46% and a quarterly performance of -42.58%, while its annual performance rate touched -67.46%.
-The volatility ratio for the week stands at 12.78% while the volatility levels for the past 30 days are set at 10.67% for Joby Aviation Inc..
-The simple moving average for the period of the last 20 days is 6.88% for JOBY stocks with a simple moving average of -45.11% for the last 200 days.
+JOBY stocks went up by 7.98% for the week, with a monthly jump of 34.20% and a quarterly performance of -38.74%, while its annual performance rate touched -56.81%.
+The volatility ratio for the week stands at 12.78% while the volatility levels for the past 30 days are set at 11.52% for Joby Aviation Inc..
+The simple moving average for the period of the last 20 days is 11.92% for JOBY stocks with a simple moving average of -39.84% for the last 200 days.

 Analysts’ Opinion of JOBY